On January 21, 2025, YouTube terminated my channel, “The Crypto Ponzi Scheme Avenger,” citing violations of their sex and nudity policy.

 January 20, 2025 Incident

-While live-streaming a Zoom meeting hosted by Megan Lynch—known for promoting scams—my broadcast was infiltrated by “TUGMAN,” an individual who posted explicit content.
-Due to YouTube’s processing limitations, I couldn’t edit the footage immediately and set the video to private.
+While live-streaming a Zoom meeting hosted by Megan Lynch—known for promoting scams—my broadcast was infiltrated by “TUGMAN,” an individual who posted explicit content, no doubt intending to force the closure of the Zoom meeting.
+Due to YouTube’s processing limitations, I couldn’t edit the footage immediately, and it remained viewable for about three or four hours before I set the video to private.
+The following morning, after YouTube processing, I successfully edited and blurred out all explicit content to comply with YouTube’s policies.
 Despite these precautions, YouTube issued another strike.
 Lynch, with her significant online following, publicly urged her supporters to report my channel, an effort that appears to have succeeded in silencing my voice.

 A History of Attacks and Challenges